-Liposuction, also known as lipoplasty or lipectomy, is a cosmetic procedure that can help sculpt and refine the body by removing unwanted fat from targeted areas.
+Liposuction, also known as lipoplasty or lipectomy, is a cosmetic procedure that can help sculpt and refine the body by reducing unwanted fat from targeted areas.
 These areas include the abdomen, hips, buttocks, thighs, knees, upper arms, chin, cheeks and neck.
-Due to a number of innovations, there are a number techniques, including ultrasound-assisted lipoplasty (UAL), VASER, the tumescent technique and the super-wet technique, that can provide select patients with precise results and shorter recovery periods.
+Due to a number of innovations, there are a number techniques, including ultrasound-assisted lipoplasty (UAL), VASER, the tumescent technique and the super-wet technique, that can provide select patients with precise results and shorter recovery periods.*

 Health, wellness and beauty are intrinsically connected.
 Optimal health is the presence of mental, emotional, and physical well-being.
 Double board certified by the American Board of Plastic Surgery & Otolaryngology, Dr. Shahin Javaheri, calls this a WHOLE-ISTIC approach to health and beauty as he treats each patient as a unique individual while delivering optimal results.*